Mindwave (video game): Development and release

 With many of the Kickstarter campaign's stretch goals being met, there are plans for multiple additional features including gamepad support, an additional microgame collection accessible after completing the main story, Steam Workshop support, downloadable content, and an online versus mode, the latter of which is to be added post-launch.

-HoloHammer has estimated that Mindwave may release in September 2027, but added that the date is subject to change.
+Kaan Serin reported for GamesRadar+ in February 2025 that HoloHammer estimated that Mindwave may release in September 2027, but added that the date is subject to change.
+A development update posted on Kickstarter on December 28 revealed a new game over screen and song; Justin Wagner, writing for PC Gamer, praised the new song and described it as "the sort of dance-worthy defeat screen that salves the sting of losing in a frenzied arcade game".

 Reception

 During the Kickstarter campaign, Mindwaves demo received positive reception from critics and journalists.
 Nic Reuben from Rock Paper Shotgun described the game as addictive, calling it "quite difficult to escape."
-Dwayne Jenkins from Vice compared the game to Psychonauts (2005)—which he described as "weird, creative, and stylistically different from anything [he]'d ever seen at the time"—stating that Mindwave "made [him] feel today what [he] felt when [he] played Psychonauts all those years ago," and that it "perfectly understood [him] as a human being."
-Oli Welsh from Polygon wrote, "Mindwave is neither as obsessively minimalist nor as random as WarioWare, but that's OK[sic].
+Dwayne Jenkins from Vice compared it to Psychonauts (2005), stating that Mindwave "made [him] feel today what [he] felt when [he] played Psychonauts all those years ago," and that it "perfectly understood [him] as a human being."
+Oli Welsh from Polygon called the presentation "anarchic" and wrote, "Mindwave is neither as obsessively minimalist nor as random as WarioWare, but that's OK[sic].
 HoloHammer is doing something else instead, something pretty exciting; it's taking WarioWares splintered vision of gaming and building it back up into something whole."